In a Nutshell

 What is a debt consolidation loan?

-A debt consolidation loan is a new loan that you apply for to pay off current debts, like credit card balances.
+A debt consolidation loan is a loan that you apply for to pay off current debts, like credit card balances.
 The balances from your existing debt are transferred to the new loan, and you make payments on your new debt-consolidation loan.
+It may be easier to manage paying off your debt when you only have one payment to keep track of.

-Looking for a debt consolidation loan with bad credit
+How to start looking for a debt consolidation loan

 If you’re looking for a debt consolidation loan when you have bad credit, do your research to find a loan that works for you.
 Approaching the process with a plan can help.